Most career advice starts in the wrong place.

 - What’s possible: Some seasons expand your options; others constrain them.
 Recognizing this prevents frustration from trying to force outcomes that don’t fit your current reality.

 - What’s needed: Different seasons call for different priorities.
-A season of building might require sacrifice in other areas.
-A season of recovery might require saying no to opportunities that would be right in another chapter.
+A season of career exploration might require saying yes to experiments.
+A season of post-burnout recovery might require saying no to opportunities that would be right in another chapter.

 Naming your season isn’t about making excuses.
-It’s about designing a strategy that fits your actual life, not an idealized version of it.
+It’s about designing a strategy that fits your actual career, not an idealized version of it.

 Part 3: What You’re Building Toward (Direction)